- ABOUT CANADA'S 10

 On the personal side, Greg loves spending time at his mountain retreat in the Rocky Mountains with his wife Donna and their two dogs, Maverick and Shyla.
 Greg and Donna have three adult children with one grandchild on the way.
 In his spare time you’ll likely find Greg headed for the mountains or on the greens in the summer.
 Or, he could be taking part in his passion for painting.

-Gail Tolley, Vice-President, Human Resources, Communications and Marketing, Canada Mortgage and Housing Corporation
+Pierre Sabourin, Senior Vice-President, Corporate Services, Canada Mortgage and Housing Corporation

-Prior to joining NSCU, Marni held a variety of marketing roles in the consumer packaged goods, financial services and telecommunications industries.
+Prior to joining BlueShore Financial, Marni held a variety of marketing roles in the consumer packaged goods, financial services and telecommunications industries.

 Marni holds an MBA from the Schulich School of Business; a Bachelor of Science (Math and Economics) from the University of Toronto; and the designation of Certified Human Resources Professional.